hoanganhdinhh/Jukebox_Final/readme.md

 pip install pygame
 ```

 6. **Open it up**: Launch Visual Studio Code (Vscode) and open the downloaded folder.
-Then, clicking on the track_player.py file and run it.
+Then, click on the **track_player.py** file and run it.

 > [!IMPORTANT]
-> User needs to install all libraries that the code requires to work properly.
+> Users needs to install all libraries that the code requires to work properly.